Agents of Change —

 Our Vision for the Future

-2016 was a remarkable year for Instrument.
-It was our tenth year doing business in Portland, and the first in the new office.
+Last year was remarkable for Instrument.
 It was another year of evolution and optimization, proving what can happen when all systems are operating at peak health: We helped some of the world’s largest brands solve some of their toughest design and technology challenges.

 At the beginning of this year, we started asking ourselves some tough questions: “Can we have more meaningful impact for our clients?
 On the world?
 What obstacles are in our way?”
 Ultimately this led to a surge of ideas and excitement for the future.
 In the past few months, we’ve put a lot of time and energy into crafting a clear vision for where we go from here.